Do Not Watch [Infinite]

 *

-Mommy pressed both hands to her face, trembling with excitement and laughing hysterically.
+Mom pressed both hands to her face, trembling with excitement and laughing hysterically.

 She used so much force that pieces of flesh fell from her face, making her expression even more grotesque and terrifying.